 If your purchase agreement has an inspection contingency — and it should — a home inspection that reveals serious flaws can allow you to walk away from the deal without penalty.
 It can also allow you to ask the seller to make repairs before closing, saving you money and potentially some hassle.

-Home inspection checklist: What home inspectors look for
+What home inspectors look for

 A home inspector will check many but not all components of the home because of limitations related to safety, accessibility and their expertise.
+In the event an inspector can’t adequately assess a component of your home, they should refer you to a specialist in that field, says Michael Monnet, owner of New Mexico Home Inspections.

-Here's what inspectors will typically check, as outlined in the inspection standards put forth by 3 industry groups: the American Society of Home Inspectors (ASHI), the National Society of Home Inspectors (NSHI) and the International Association of Certified Home Inspectors (InterNACHI).
+Here’s what inspectors will typically check, as outlined in the inspection standards put forth by three industry groups: the American Society of Home Inspectors (ASHI), the National Society of Home Inspectors (NSHI) and the International Association of Certified Home Inspectors (InterNACHI).

 Interior of the home